 - Always be on time.
-Better yet, show up early.
+Better yet, show up early – even when you are working from home.
 If you are running late, call or email the office and briefly explain why.

 - Instill confidence in your professionalism.
 Demonstrate responsiveness and reliability by promptly returning phone calls and emails and meeting deadlines.